tpm2-software/tpm2-totp/man/tpm2-totp.1.md

 ## Boot
-During boot the TOTP value for the current time, together with the current time should be shown to the user, eg using plymouth from mkinitrd or from dracut.
+During boot the TOTP value for the current time, together with the current time should be shown to the user, e.g. using plymouth from mkinitrd or from dracut.
 The command to be executed is:
 ```
 tpm2-totp calculate